YaXiaoye/FrameHanger/README.md

 ## Extra

-We also provide xvfb script to enable run the scripts on a server and multiple processes version.
+We also provide scripts to enable running the scripts with xvfb on a server with multiple processes.

-Please check run_paralled_linux.sh
+Please check xvfb-run-safe.sh and run_paralled_linux.sh

 ## Disclaim